arin-paliwal/Text-Flow/README.md

 # Text-Flow-Chatting-Web-Application
 </center>

 - ### Text Flow chatting web application is a modern, user-friendly platform that allows users to engage in real-time conversations with each other.
-The application is built using a variety of web development technologies, including popular web frameworks such as React for the front-end, Node.js and Express for the back-end, and MongoDB for the
+The application is built using a variety of web development technologies, including popular web frameworks such as React for the front-end, Node.js and Express for the back-end, and MongoDB for the database.

 - ### In addition to the core messaging functionality, This application also includes features such as push notifications, real-time messaging and typing indicators using socket.io and message history